peacq/gof-patterns-javascript/README.md

 ## Patterns

-The patterns can be divided in three different categories
+The patterns can be divided in three different categories.

 ### Creational